boringdeveloper/FlutterSwitch/README.md

 # flutter_switch

 An easy to implement custom switch created for Flutter.
-You can have a customized the height and width, border radius, colors, toggle size and choice to display an 'On' and 'Off' text.
+You can have a customized height and width, border radius, colors, toggle size and choice to display an 'On' and 'Off' text.

  [![GitHub followers](https://img.shields.io/github/followers/boringdeveloper.svg?style=social&label=Follow)](https://github.com/boringdeveloper)  <a href="https://www.linkedin.com/in/nichole-john-talban-romero/"><img src="https://image.flaticon.com/icons/svg/174/174857.svg" width="20"></a>